gemmarepiso/page/index.md

-I am a Ph.D. student at the UCLA Spanish and Portuguese Department, who is working on the phonetics and phonology of Spanish heritage speakers.
+I am a Ph.D. candidate at the UCLA Spanish and Portuguese Department, who is working on the phonetics and phonology of Spanish heritage speakers.
 My current projects involve child heritage speakers' production of apico-alveolar trills, resyllabified consonants, and adult heritage speakers' production of rhotics, voiced palatal obstruents and high rising terminals ('uptalk').

 I have [taught](./teaching.md) courses for Spanish heritage speakers and designed hybrid courses for L2 Catalan learners.

 Download my [CV](assets/images/Repiso_CV_Feb20.pdf?raw=true)

+##Projects

+- My dissertation project examines **transfer of glottal stop epenthesis in Spanish child heritage speakers** in word external consonant vowel sequences (e.g., un ojo).
+While resyllabification is the most common strategy to repair syllables without onsets in Spanish (e.g., \[u.no.xo\]), English optionally allows for glottal stop- epenthesis preceding the word-initial vowel (e.g., \[ən.ʔɜg\]).
+Transfer of glottal stop epenthesis in Spanish would look like \[un.ʔo.xo\].
+Preliminary results will be presented at the 45th Boston University Conference on Language Acquisition and published at the *International Journal of Bilingualism*.
+Stay tuned for that!

 ## Refereed publications